lzwjava/lzwjava.github.io/_posts/es/2024-12-10-life-tips-es.md

 layout: post
 prompt: Do not translate specific items such as project names, company names, or school names, human names if you are not sure.
-title: Consejos prácticos para vivir, aprender e innovar
+title: Filosofía de Vida Completa
 top: 10
 translated: true
 ---